chantastic/reactpatterns/_posts/2016-08-23-layout-component.markdown

 date:   2016-08-23 08:19:00
 ---

-Layout components referes to a component that renders some DOM and doesn't need may not need to be updated.
-I'll focus here on the aggressive approach to layout components, which is to never re-render them.
+Layout components result in some for of static DOM element.
+It might not need to update frequently, if ever.

-Say you have a `HorizontalSplit` component that renders two components, one left, one right.
-It might look like this, in practice.
+Consider a component that renders two `children` side-by-side.

 {% highlight ts %}
 <HorizontalSplit